 The palace has a great view of the Golden Horn and the Sea of Marmara, with the Bosphorus in plain sight from many points of the palace.
 The palace is a complex made up of four main courtyards and many smaller buildings and rooms.

 The Harem one of the sections of the private apartments of the sultan.
-The word harem, as meaning taboo and/or forbidden, had been used for family concept in the Islamic society.
-Harem is the private and prohibited place where the dynasty lived in the Ottoman Palace and was home to the wives of the Sultan.
+The word harem, meaning taboo, had been used for a family concept in the Islamic society.
+Harem is the secret and prohibited place where the dynasty lived in the Ottoman Palace and was home to the wives of the Sultan.